core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The Resource Directory MAY replace the registration base URIs with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

-If the base URI of a registration contains a link-local address, the RD MUST NOT show its links unless the lookup was made from the same zone, and MUST NOT include zone identifiers in the resolved URIs.
+If the base URI of a registration contains a link-local address, the RD MUST NOT show its links unless the lookup was made from the same link.
+The RD MUST NOT include zone identifiers in the resolved URIs.

 ## Lookup filtering